rust-lang/rust-forge/src/release/process.md

 ## Promote beta to stable (T-3 days, Monday)

-Promote beta to stable.
 Temporarily turn off GitHub branch protection for the `stable` branch in rust-lang/rust repo.
 In your local Rust repo:

 ```sh
 $ git fetch origin